 Image shows 3 Charterhouse Square , possibly circa 1940 / 50's - image courtesy and copyright of friends of GeorgeBaxter.com

-11 Northampton Square - 27th March 1844 (an advert in the patriot states the 25th?) - to latest 27th May 1851 - Courtney Lewis says autumn of 1851 but Baxter's print of the Large Exterior of the Great Exhibition shows the address as 11 & 12 Northampton Square and is stated as published 27th May 1851.
+11 Northampton Square - 27th March 1844 (an advert in The Patriot states the 25th?) - to the latest 24th May 1851 - Courtney Lewis says autumn of 1851 but Baxter's print of the Large Exterior of the Great Exhibition shows the address as 11 & 12 Northampton Square and has engraved on the plate as published 27th May 1851.

-An advert in the Athenaeum of the 5th May 1851 stated the Great Exhibition print is 'Just Published' and the address quoted as 11 Northampton Square which seems to date the move to 11 & 12 to between the 5th and the 27th May.
-Interesting as it also raises a query about the publication date of that print, could there also be another version of this print with a publication date prior to 27th May?
+An advert in The Daily News on the 10th May 1851 states the Great Exhibition print is 'Just Published' and the address quoted as 11 Northampton Square.
+Then an advert in The Ladies Own Paper dated 24th May 1851 advertises the same print but this time states the address as 11 & 12 Northampton Square.
+This must date the move from No 11 to No's 11 & 12 as to between the 11th and the 24th May.
+Copies of both adverts, as well as many others can be found HERE.
+Interesting as it also raises a query about the publication date of the large Exterior, could there be another version of this print with a publication date prior to 27th May?